Fit with total cost of ownership objectives complying with emissions regulations

 Even if we are currently hearing a lot about electrification, off-road machines remain mainly powered by the internal combustion engine (almost nearly 100% for construction equipment).
 However, pollutant emissions from combustion engines significantly contribute to air pollution by emitting carbon oxide (CO), hydrocarbons (HC), nitrogen oxides (NOx), and particulate matter.

 In 2019, a new European regulation enters into force: Non-Road Mobile Machinery (NRMM) makers have no choice but to introduce machine with engines complying to strict criteria that Stage V implied (Fig1).
-Industrial actors had several years to get prepared to progressively reduce the pollutant emissions and to phase out equipment with the most polluting engines.
+Industrial actors had several years to get prepared to progressively reduce the pollutant emissions.

 In parallel, OEMs still need to comply with the total cost of ownership reduction objectives, meaning improving fuel efficiency.
 By 2020, they may reach the 50% engine efficiency target – positioned between 30-40% today.
 This requires investigating several means for OEMs and engine suppliers.